 Jayna Heath: First Grade Teacher

-Jayna continues with us in her third year at Paideia.
+Jayna continues with us in her fourth year at Paideia.
 Jayna graduated from Northwest University with a B.A. in Elementary Education, including endorsements in ESL and English.
 She is a native Oregonian who returned home after living in Washington, DC and Louisville, KY with her husband and growing family.
 Kurt and Jayna have four children.

 Sharon True: Second Grade Teacher

-Sharon is entering her fourth year teaching at Paideia.
+Sharon is entering her fifth year teaching at Paideia.
 Previously she graduated from Central Washington University with a Bachelor of Arts in Education, Special Ed. major/minor in Elementary Ed., then attained a Master’s degree in curriculum and instruction from City University.
 She taught elementary for 15 years in Vancouver, WA, and high school English in Poland, then married a “True” musician and had three children, whom she homeschooled until she found Paideia, where all of her kids attend, love this school, and are thriving!
 Signing for the deaf, traveling, and mentoring youth have been interests of hers since her late teens.
 Recently she just returned to biking, (with her sons when she can keep up with them) as well as thoroughly enjoying listening to live piano, bass guitar or marimba at her house played by her children and husband.
 Because it was done for her, she considers it an honor to pass on truth to the next generation, as there is no greater joy than taking the hand of a child and placing it in the gentle, kind hand of Jesus for all of life!

 Lisa Poindexter: Third Grade Teacher